phaserjs/phaser/README.md

 * If Tween.yoyo was true but repeat was 0 then it wouldn't yoyo.
 Now if yoyo is set, but not repeat, the repeat count gets set to 1 (thanks @hilts-vaughan, fix #744)
 * RandomDataGenerator.integerInRange uses a new method of rounding the value to an integer to avoid distribution probability issues (thanks PhaserFan)
 * Updated the Device little / big endianess check.
+* Time has been updated so that physicsElapsed can never be zero (falls back to 1/60), also fixes p2 elapsed time bug (thanks @georgiee, fix #758)

 ### New Features